-Rohingya women, children drown while fleeing Myanmar violence
+At least 270,000 Rohingya flee Myanmar violence in 2 weeks, UN says

 "It was a case of a boat capsizing," he said. " (But) this has been happening from day one ...
 Since then, around 60 to 65 bodies have arrived south (of the border area.)
 In other areas, maybe 10 to 15."

-The border guard sent CNN photos appearing to showing young children lying dead on the banks of the Naf River.
+The border guard sent CNN photos appearing to show young children lying dead on the banks of the Naf River.

 "No-one comes to collect these bodies.
 These people are so distressed, they are walking, coming across fields for five days, they hardly recognize their own relatives," he said.